 The retail banking business is focused on offering a range of fixed deposit products.
-The deposits are predominantly used to fund the Bank's Buy-to-Let portfolio.
-Following the sale of the Buy-to-Let portfolio, the Bank intends to issue notices to retail deposit holders to terminate their existing deposits.
+The deposits were predominantly used to fund the Bank's BTL portfolio.
+Following the sale of the BTL portfolio, the Bank is paying out the residual deposits on maturity and no fresh business is being generated.
+The residual book will continue to be held by the Bank following change in control.